dwmcrobb/mcloc/README.md

 those that might have conflicting extensions (say perl and Prolog) and definitely those that have no filename extensions.

+### No Windows port at the moment
+I just haven't had time to do this.
+It shouldn't be difficult; in all likelihood it's not much more than bringing in an open source version of getopt.

+### The graphical version (qmcloc) is limited
+I sort of threw this together as a hack.
+If others find it useful, I'll put some more work into it.
+Just let me know!
+It's Qt5-based so you'll need Qt5 installed in order to compile and use it.

 ## Some background
 I consider lines-of-code counters mostly personal developer tools.
 Writing one is a useful exercise that I encourage other developers to